aai-institute/lakefs-spec/hack/README.md

 To stop the containers again, exit with `Ctrl-C`.

-To clean the created volume, e.g. for when you want to remove created storage namespaces after repository deletions, you can nuke the deployment like so:
+To clean the created volume, e.g., for when you want to remove created storage namespaces after repository deletions, you can remove the container and attached volume like so:

 ```shell
 docker compose -f hack/lakefs-s3-local.yml rm -v